Nikunj-Khinchi/Code-Editior/README.md

 # CodeEditor

-CodeSave is a web application that allows users to write, save, and manage code snippets in various programming languages.
+CodeEditor is a web application that allows users to write, save, execute and manage code snippets in various programming languages.
 It provides an environment where users can execute their code in 45 different languages and customize their coding interface with 53 different themes.

 ## Features